416.922.3714 ext 105

 It is also recommended that participants use leather skates that lace up as they provide better support.

-- All participants are awarded personalized reports and ribbons at the end of the session.
-If your child is attending the lessons regularly a visible improvement in their skating skills will occur throughout the session.
+- If your child is attending the lessons regularly a visible improvement in their skating skills will occur throughout the session.

 - Class ratios are between 5:1 and 9:1, depending on skating ability

 - Tips for how to determine proper skate sizes and the type of gear best suited for skating lessons can be found here